 Best player deal

-Benefits: Explosive center, efficiency in the paint, rebounding powerhouse, pick and roll playmaker, variety in the game, reduces dependency on the bench and possible new leader, gigantic physique, second best center in the game.
+Benefits: Genuine Playmaker, variety in the game, reduces dependency on the bench and possible new leader, and a hard worker.

-Weaknesses: Injury issues, temperament, fluctuation in form, departure of Andrew Iguodala and agility on the court.
+Weaknesses: Injury issues, temperament, fluctuation in form, height, production column and lack of post season experience.

 Most over-rated deal